Assistant Director of the Child Anxiety CenterChild Anxiety Center, Eating Disorders Center

 Dr. O’Rourke completed his pre-doctoral internship in child clinical psychology at Seattle Children’s Hospital and Harborview Medical Center through the University of Washington Medical Center.
 He elected to pursue focused training while on internship though Harborview Medical Center’s Pediatrics Rotation and Harborview Medical Center’s Dialectical Behavior Therapy Program.
 He was awarded the John E. Carr Award for Outstanding Achievement in Empirically-Supported Psychotherapies.
 Dr. O’Rourke completed a postdoctoral fellowship at EBTCS in child and adolescent anxiety disorders.

 Dr. O’Rourke is a licensed psychologist in the state of Washington and is a member of the International OCD Foundation (IOCDF) and the Association for Behavioral and Cognitive Therapies (ABCT).
+Dr. O’Rourke is also a member of PSYPACT with authority to practice interjurisdictional telepsychology (APIT).

 O’Rourke, D. J., Smith, R. E., Punt, S., Coppel, D., & Breiger, D (2017).Psychosocial correlates of young athletes’ self-reported concussion symptoms during the course of recovery.
 Sport, Exercise, and Performance Psychology.